Confessions of a trainer addict.

 But I’m fucked if I know.

-The above was an excerpt from Hiut Denim YearBook 1.
-Thanks again to Damon Collins for allowing us to feature it in our first YearBook.
-Only 2000 YearBooks were made.
+The above was an excerpt from Hiut Denim Co. — YearBook 2.
+We only printed 2000.
 They have all sold out.